project-open-data/project-open-data.github.io/schema.md

 **Field** | **programOffice**
 ----- | -----
 **Cardinality** | (0,n)
-**Required** | Yes, if a program office owns or co-owns this dataset.
+**Required** | Yes, always
 **Accepted Values** | Array of strings
 **Usage Notes** | Enter the name of the program office responsible for the dataset, as found in the [Federal Program Inventory](http://goals.performance.gov/federalprograminventory).
+Enter "None" if not assigned to a program office.
 **Example** |  `{"programOffice":["2.31.
 Survivors’ and Dependents’ Educational Assistance"]}`

 {: .table .table-striped}